MicrosoftDocs/power-automate-docs/articles/sap-integration/FAQs.md

 The [SAP ERP connector](/connectors/saperp/) supports all SAP versions from R/3 (early 1990s) forward, including SAP ECC and SAP S4/HANA.

-### What licensing is required to integrate SAP with the Power Platform?
+### What licensing is required to integrate SAP with Power Platform?

 At a minimum, you need the following for each user: